Marlamin/wow.tools.local/README.md

 DB2 diffs are available between DB2s that are either extracted on disk (see step 4 of configuration) or from the currently loaded build.
 Extracting DB2s for the current build to the directory mentioned in step 4 is available through a button on the builds page, which will also tell you if DB2s for a certain build are missing.
 Make sure to do this if you want to be able to diff DB2s with this build in the future.

 ## Hotfixes
 Hotfixes are loaded from DBCache files that exist in the WoW directory (for all products) or manually placed `*.bin` files in the `caches` directory in the wow.tools.local directory.
-Hotfix diffs are available on the Hotfixes page but keep in mind the "First detected" column will only be updated upon requesting that page.
+Hotfix diffs are available on the Hotfixes page but keep in mind the "First detected" column will list times WTL first detected the hotfixes, not when the hotfixes were pushed to realms.
 After updating the DBCache files (either manually or by logging into/then quitting the game), a restart of WTL is currently required.
-The hotfixes page only shows hotfixes from the currently loaded build.
+The hotfixes page only shows hotfixes from hotfixes it has detected.
+Optionally, you can download hotfixes.db from the latest release that has it to backlog a large amount of hotfix history (up to that release).

 ## File links
 File links (e.g. textures in M2 files, M2 doodads in WMO files, etc) are parsed (and then saved) when the "More Information" screen is loaded and will be available for that file from that point on.
 For a pre-compiled database with most file links (for retail WoW) already present, download "WTL.db" from the latest release that has one and replace the file on disk.